 So, in this post I thought I would share the networks that work for us when finding affiliate relationships.

-What is an affiliate relationship?
+First, a refresher: What is an affiliate relationship?

 Affiliate marketing, at its core, is about partnerships.

 It is your audience, authenticity and patience that will see your affiliate relationships work.
 It takes time but once working well they can really pay off.
+Even so, the benefits you get from this are all worth it.

 How do you get paid?

-There are a few different types of affiliate programs that are often used by brands and all are performance-based structures, including the three most popular: Pay-per-sale, Pay-per-click and Pay-per-lead.
+There are a few different types of affiliate programs often used by brands and all are performance-based structures, including the three most popular: Pay-per-sale, Pay-per-click and Pay-per-lead.
 Pay-per-sale arrangements see the influencer paid a percentage of all purchases that occur as a result of their influence.

 The KPI for Pay-per-click models is traffic via the affiliate link, and for Pay-per-lead arrangements, the influencer receives revenue when consumers enter their contact details and become a new lead as a result of the affiliate partnership.
 Most of what we do is pay per lead or sale.